ryanmillerdev/frontendian/_posts/2019-04-13-http-caching.markdown

 In its simplest form, a _cache_ simply allows a system to hold onto a resource if it knows that said resource isn't likely to change over a certain period of time.
 Before that time period expires a resource is said to be _fresh_, and afterwards it is said to be _stale_.
 These two terms are central to an understanding of caching.

 The perfect cache would allow a client, such as a browser, to hold onto a resource for as long as possible before discarding it for a newer version when appropriate.
-Easily stated, but one the ["two hard problems"](https://martinfowler.com/bliki/TwoHardThings.html){:target="_blank"} in computer science.
+Easily stated, but one of the ["two hard problems"](https://martinfowler.com/bliki/TwoHardThings.html){:target="_blank"} in computer science.

 In order for a cache to function you need a way to convey how long a resource will be fresh, which is an impossible task for a server given that it cannot predict with absolute certainty when (if ever) a resource will be updated.
 That's knowledge only you, as the developer, possess.
 And so it's up to you to guide the cache.